ABA Required Disclosures

 Founded in 1919, the School of Law was originally part of Northeastern University and was incorporated with Western New England University when it received an autonomous charter in 1951.

-The School of Law is fully accredited by the American Bar Association (ABA).
+Western New England University School of Law is approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association.
 For more information, please contact:

 Office of the Consultant on Legal Education/ Section of Legal Education and Admissions to the Bar

 The School of Law is a member of the Association of American Law Schools (AALS).
 For more information, please contact:

 Association of American Law Schools